JimberSoftware/docs/advanced/activedirectory/activedirectory.md

   $DnsServerSettings.ListeningIpAddress = @("198.18.0.7")
   Set-DNSServerSetting $DnsServerSettings
   ```
-  >   This is not permanent; when the domain controller or server reboots, these settings will reset back to default.
+  > [!NOTE]
-  >
+  > This is not permanent.
+When the domain controller or server reboots, these settings will reset back to default.

 ### Installation